m3g/PereiraMartinez2025.jl/README.md

 ## Contents

-Data and codes necessary for the computations here reported and detailed reproduction of the computation of transfer free energies.
+Data and codes necessary for the detailed reproduction of the computation of transfer free energies.

 [CLICK HERE!](https://m3g.github.io/PereiraMartinez2024.jl/dev)